 Bethany, a small college of national distinction, was founded March 2, 1840, by Alexander Campbell, who provided the land and funds for the first building and served as the first president.
 Now entering its 184th year, Bethany College is a highly contemporary institution based in the tradition of the liberal arts.

 The College offers a wide array of studies, awarding bachelor of science and bachelor of arts degrees in more than 25 fields of study, many with options for emphasis.
 Students also may include one or more minors as part of their program.
-The College also offers a Master of Arts in Teaching and a Master of Education.
+The College also offers a Master of Arts in Teaching, a Master of Education, and a Master of Business Administration.

 The College’s program of liberal arts education prepares students for a lifetime of work and a life of significance.
 Bethany places particular emphasis on leadership and incorporates pre-professional education in dentistry, engineering, law, medicine, physical therapy, public administration, theology, and veterinary medicine.

 Bethany’s 1,100-acre campus is located in the northern panhandle of West Virginia in the foothills of the Allegheny Mountains.
 Pittsburgh is 39 miles to the northeast.
 A half-hour drive from the College are Wheeling, West Virginia; Washington, Pennsylvania; and Steubenville, Ohio.